chenkeli666/tinyos-docker/README.md

 cd tinyos-docker && docker build . -t tinyos
 ```

+Step 1-3 **should only be done ONCE**

 4. run the image.

 ```
 docker run -it --rm tinyos
 ```

+If you want to restart the container after exiting, repeat
+**only step4** and DON'T do step1-3 again. unless you know
+what you're doing.

 5. build the app